Causal Explanations for Image Classifiers: Related Work

-In contrast to propagation-based explanation methods, perturbation-based explanation approaches explore the input space directly in search for an explanation.
-The exploration/search often requires a large number of inference passes, which incurs significant computational cost when compared to propagation methods.
-There are many sampling methods, most of which are based on random search or heuristics.
-The chief advantage of perturbation-based methods is that they are model independent and do not require any access to model internals.
-Given a particular input, \lime by~\cite{lime} samples the the neighborhood of this input and creates a inherently explainable model to approximate the system's local behavior; owing to the high computational cost of this approach, the ranking uses super-pixels via segmentation instead of individual pixels. \cite{datta2016algorithmic} replace the natural distribution of the input by a user-defined distribution and then use the Shapley Value method to analyze combinations of input features and to rank their importance. \cite{chen2018learning} estimate the importance of input features by measuring the the flow of information between inputs and outputs.
-Both the Shapley Value and the information-theoretic approaches are computationally expensive.
-In \rise by~\cite{petsiuk2018rise}, the importance of a pixel is computed as the expectation over all local perturbations conditioned on the event that the pixel is observed. \cite{fong2019understanding} have introduced the concept of ``extreme perturbations'' to improve the perturbation analysis in the \extremal algorithm.
-More recently, spectrum-based fault localisation (SBFL) has been applied to explaining image classifiers.
-The technique has been implemented in the tool \deepcover by~\cite{sun2020explaining}.
+In contrast to propagation-based explanation methods, perturbation-based explanation approaches explore the input space directly in search of an explanation.
+The exploration/search often requires a large number of inference passes, which may incur significant computational cost, especially when compared to propagation methods.
+There are many ways to create these perturbations, most of which are based on random search or heuristics.
+The chief advantage of perturbation-based methods is that they are model independent and do not, in general, require any access to model internals.

+Integrated Gradients (\ig)~\citep{sundararajan2017axiomatic} relies only on the model's classification and gradient.
+As a model does not need to expose the gradient, we consider \ig a \emph{grey-box} method.
+It progressively introduces pixels from an image onto an underlying baseline value and computes an explanation based on the effect of these introductions on the output gradient.